 - 6.1 TBC ensures equal access to and participation in all company-supported education and training programs. - 6.2 Effective programs to support women's and men's professional advancement include education and training that is complemented by networking and mentoring programs.
 TBC seeks to establish a mentoring program and engage Employees as mentors to create a strong inclusive culture.
 The established network should have a clear and meaningful agenda to make women's skills, talents and leadership visible.
 Furthermore, for women and men who temporarily leave the workforce following childbirth, mentoring and retraining has to be ensured for a successful transition back to work. - 6.3 Training about the company's diversity, equality and inclusion policy and action plan, as well as awareness raising on sexual harassment, unconscious bias and other training should be included in the regular training plan of all Employees.

-- 6.4 Analyzing and comparing the participation of women and men in trainings and capacity development initiatives should be performed in order to identify whether there may be a need for specific, women-centered approach even though women and men have equal access in principle. - 6.5 The Policy states the need for developing an in-house professional development training system that is free from discrimination items, collects disaggregated data (e.g. sex, age, region etc.), encourages and supports female workers with children under 36 months to attend training programs. - 6.6 As a priority, TBC will keep investing in training on new technologies for women Employees to enter non-traditional jobs, to give them necessary qualifications and skills to take on new roles within the Group. - 6.7 As part of the acknowledgement for the Employees, TBC will emplace the award and motivation schemes for female Employees who have successfully participated in training and career development programs.
+Additionally, a Disability Inclusion module should be incorporated into both the onboarding process for new hires and the annual training plan for existing employees to ensure that all staff are equipped with the knowledge and skills to promote inclusivity and effectively support customers with disabilities. - 6.4 Analyzing and comparing the participation of women and men in trainings and capacity development initiatives should be performed in order to identify whether there may be a need for specific, women-centered approach even though women and men have equal access in principle. - 6.5 The Policy states the need for developing an in-house professional development training system that is free from discrimination items, collects disaggregated data (e.g. sex, age, region etc.), encourages and supports female workers with children under 36 months to attend training programs. - 6.6 As a priority, TBC will keep investing in training on new technologies for women Employees to enter non-traditional jobs, to give them necessary qualifications and skills to take on new roles within the Group. - 6.7 As part of the acknowledgement for the Employees, TBC will emplace the award and motivation schemes for female Employees who have successfully participated in training and career development programs.